Rozaina Adam

-Rozaina Adam (Dhivehi: ރޮޒައިނާ އާދަމް; born 12 December 1976) is a Member of Parliament in Maldives, who represents the Addu Meedhoo constituency.
-She has been a member of Parliament since August 2008 to date.
+Rozaina Adam (ރޮޒައިނާ އާދަމް; born 12 December 1976) is a Maldivian politician who was a member of the People's Majlis, who represented the Addu Meedhoo constituency from August 2008 to May 2024.

-She is the Majority Chief Whip of the Maldivian Parliament as well as the Chair of the Independent Institutions Committee.
-In addition to this, she is also a member of the Human Rights and Gender committee.
-MP Rozaina is an executive board member of PGA – Parliamentarians for Global Action.
-She is the chair of PGA's most recent initiative, PARRT – Parliamentary Rapid Response Team.
-She is also WPL's (Women Political Leaders) ambassador for the Maldives.
+She was the Majority whip of the Maldivian Parliament as well as the Chair of the Independent Institutions Committee.
+Additionally, she was a member of the Human Rights and Gender Committee.
+MP Rozaina was an executive board member of the Parliamentarians for Global Action (PGA).
+She was the chair of PGA's most recent initiative, Parliamentary Rapid Response Team (PARRT).
+She was also WPL's (Women Political Leaders) ambassador for the Maldives.

 Rozaina was appointed as the deputy leader of Maldivian Democratic Party (MDP) parliamentary group on 2 June 2014 and filled this post until 2 July 2019.
 She represented the Thulusdhoo constituency in 17th People's Majlis.
-Before joining the Maldivian Democratic Party, MDP, she was a deputy leader of Dhivehi Rayyithunge Party, DRP.
+Before joining the MDP, she was a deputy leader of Dhivehi Rayyithunge Party (DRP).

-She is a champion of children's and women's rights in the Maldives.
-She has also published a set of children's books to teach children to read and write in Dhivehi, the native language of Maldives, for which she received a presidential award.